sspanak/tt9/docs/user-manual.md

 #### Added Words
 The "Export" option allows you to export all added words, for all languages, including any added emoji, to a CSV file.
 Then, you can use the CSV file to make Traditional T9 better!
 Go to GitHub and share the words in a [new issue](https://github.com/sspanak/tt9/issues) or [pull request](https://github.com/sspanak/tt9/issues).
 After being reviewed and approved, they will be included in the next version.

+With "Import", you can import a previously exported CSV.
+However, there are some restrictions:
+- You can import only words consisting of letters.
+Apostrophes, dashes, other punctuation, or special characters are not allowed.
+- Emojis are not allowed.
+- One CSV file can contain a maximum of 250 words.
+- You can import up to 1000 words, meaning you can import at most 4 files X 250 words.
+Beyond that limit, you can still add words while typing.

 Using "Delete", you can search for and delete misspelled words or others that you don't want in the dictionary.